apache/nuttx/configs/sama5d3x-ek/README.txt

     . ./setenv.sh

-  Before sourcing the setenv.sh file above, you should examine it and perform edits as necessary so that BUILDROOT_BIN is the correct path to the directory than holds your toolchain binaries.
+  Before sourcing the setenv.sh file above, you should examine it and perform edits as necessary so that TOOLCHAIN_BIN is the correct path to the directory than holds your toolchain binaries.

   And then build NuttX by simply typing the following.
 At the conclusion of